Zenithsiz/ist-ddrs-lab2/typst/exercises/16.typ

 #pagebreak()

 #indent_par[In our second approach, we determined that having the 3rd flow not share the circuits of the 1st and 2nd flows was desireable, especially since the links $1 -> 4$ and $4 -> 3$ are the cheapest, at only $100€$ per circuit.
-Again, we started from 0 circuits in each link, and increased them until we had the desired blocking percentages.
+Again, we started from 0 circuits in each link and increased them until we had the desired blocking percentages.
 We've detailed the approach in tables 28 and 29, and the results in table 30.]

 #figure(
 	pad(1em, tablex(